shortishly/beam-docker-release-action/README.md

 # BEAM Docker Release action

-A github action that builds BEAM releases into a `from scratch` container.
+A GitHub action that builds BEAM releases into a `from scratch` container.

 When packaging an application as a [docker][docker-com] container it